 How to select a motor for an industrial application

-A constant or variable torque and horsepower will be required for the motor depending on the type of load the motor is driving.
+A constant or variable torque and horsepower will be required for the industrial motor depending on the type of load the motor is driving.
 The size of the load, the required speed, and acceleration/deceleration—particularly if it’s fast and/or frequent—will define the torque and horsepower that is required.
 Requirements for controlling motor speed and position also need to be considered.

-Motor load types
+Industrial motor load types

 There are four types of industrial automation motor loads: